Regulatory actions for Dec. 9, 2025

 Dec.
 9, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Ceribell, MMI.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ayrmid, Incyte, Junshi, Ocular.

 Briefs